technocreatives/cool-cucumber/README.md

-You want to write wonderful feature files (in [Gherkin]), but instead of using Cucumber's runner you want to get all the nice feature from Jest that you get for free with [create-react-app] or even create-next-app.
+You want to write wonderful feature files (in [Gherkin]), but instead of using Cucumber's runner you want to get all the nice feature from Jest that you get for free with [create-react-app] or even [create-next-app].

 [Gherkin]: https://cucumber.io/docs/gherkin/reference/
 [create-react-app]: https://create-react-app.dev/